dafny-lang/dafny/Test/tutorial/induction-principle.md

 practice), we can directly reference the `ctx1` variable which is introduced as input to the lemma.

-Finally, the inductive proof of `InterpExpr_Pure_WithLocals` requires making a case disjunction on whether we have `P_Fail(locals, ctx, e1)` or `P_Succ(locals, ctx, e1, ctx1, v)` for some `ctx1` and `v` (we invite the reader to see the generic proof, for all `P`, in [`Induction`](induction-principle/Induction.dfy)).
+Finally, the inductive proof of `InterpExpr_Pure` requires making a case disjunction on whether we have `P_Fail(locals, ctx, e1)` or `P_Succ(locals, ctx, e1, ctx1, v)` for some `ctx1` and `v` (the generic proof, performed for all `P`, is available in [`Induction`](induction-principle/Induction.dfy)).

 We invite the reader to have a look at the [code development](induction-principle/Pure.dfy).
 In practice, proving the correctness of `IsPure` simply required correctly instantiating the various definitions requested by the induction principle (i.e., `P`): all the proofs go through automatically.
-Writing those definitions takes a few lines of code, but is very straightforward.
+Writing those definitions takes some lines of code, but is very straightforward.
 Moreover, updating the proofs is a lot easier when using the induction principle (see [`Incrementally expanding the language`](#section-increments)).